pixie-io/pixie/DEVELOPMENT.md

 Optional on `minikube`:

 You may encounter the following WARNING, which is related to the kernel headers missing on the minikube node (this is not your VM node).
-Usually, for development purposes this is safe to ignore.
+This is safe to ignore if Pixie starts up properly and your cluster is queryable from Pixie's [Live UI](https://docs.px.dev/using-pixie/using-live-ui).
 Please see [pixie-issue2051](https://github.com/pixie-io/pixie/issues/2051) for further details.
 ```
 ERR: Detected missing kernel headers on your cluster's nodes.
 This may cause issues with the Pixie agent.
 Please install kernel headers on all nodes.
 ```